teambit/docs/docs/aspects/teambit.component/component/component.docs.md

 > Why doesn't Bit keep the same module naming as node?
 >
-> The future of JavaScript development brings tools like ESM and Deno that have different approach for module consumption with namespacing support.
+> The future of JavaScript development brings tools like ESM and Deno that have a different approach for module consumption with namespacing support.
 As Bit components needs to be future-proof to support additional tooling it keeps its own naming scheme that can be translated according to the consumption method.

 ## Component configurations